My son, a.k.a The Boy, does not always want to finish his meals.

 The Tiers of the Writing Tournament.

-There are very few authors making “I can do whatever the hell I want” money: J.K.
-Rowling, Stephanie Meyer, Stephen King, James Patterson, maybe.
-Bella Andre, on the self-pub side, perhaps.
+There are very few authors making “I can do whatever the hell I want” money: Stephen King, Nora Roberts, Brandon Sanderson, James Patterson, maybe.
+Colleen Hoover, on the hybrid side, perhaps.
 They’re the majors: the top tier.

 Beyond that rarefied cohort, you’ve got writers who are making a decent chunk of change.
 Some may even be on bestseller lists.
 They’re on a growth trajectory.
 But they’re still hustling, and they’re working on both craft and business.